openforcefield/open-forcefield-tools/README.md

 A physical property is defined by a combination of:
 * The thermodynamic state the substance that the measurement was performed on, including temperature, pressure, composition, and phase.
 * The type of physical property that was was measured (mass density, heat capacity, etc.)
-* The experiment that was performed to obtain the measurement.
+* The experimental approach that was used to obtain the measurement.

 An example:

 * The thermodynamic state is 298 kelvin, 1 atmosphere, with a mixture of 0.8 mole fraction ethanol and and 0.2 mole fraction water in liquid phase
 * The physical property is the mass density.
-* The experiment that was performed was the vibrating tube method
+* The method that used performed was the vibrating tube method.

 In the API, different physical properties such as `MassDensity` are subclasses of the `PhysicalProperty` class.